Ventanas Mexico

 • One long-sleeved button-down soft cotton shirt.
 Rooms in Mexico use split air conditioners.
 They can blast out cold damp air.
 You’ll want a shirt you can take off and put on easily.

 • Sunscreen.
-You can easily find sunscreen in Mexico but you often can’t find the special ones such as dry-touch or tinted sunscreens.
+You can find sunscreen in Mexico but you often can’t find the special ones such as dry-touch or tinted sunscreens.

 • A money belt - Rather than the ugly expensive travel ones, look for athletic-wear ones that fit flush against your skin.
 At times, being “hands-free” makes a lot of sense.